2000s | 2010s | 2020s | 2030s | 2040s | 2050s | 2060s | 2070s | 2080s | 2090s

 change, resource wars and political instability.

-began to escape the confines of its crowded home planet, with the first
+began to escape the confines of its crowded home planet with a permanent colony on Mars in the 2050s.
+Even greater advances

 the world's population had begun to level off and plateau.
 This was

-conditions.
-Entire nations were being devastated by the effects of climate
+significant numbers of deaths caused by deteriorating environmental conditions.
+Entire nations were now being devastated by the effects of climate

 saw major growth in the use of fusion power.
 Accelerated space development